top of page

 This is me with our University Tower RA mascot.
 Each meeting we pass the wombat off to another RA and I was the first one to get it!

-• Time frame: Fall 2023 through Spring 2025
+• Time frame: August 2023 to Present

 • What Do I DoI am a leader and communicator of one of the residential floors in University Tower, a dorm hall on campus.
 I communicate and establish the resident curriculum throughout my residential floor.
 I guide roommate and resident conflict using problem solving skills which include “I am” statements and providing campus resources.
 I also advocate for the residents of IUPUI by communicating issues up the chain of command instead of out.